‘Sharply observed and extremely funny’ – Hello! magazine

 I’m The Sunday Times bestselling author of the Social Media Murder Series, a screenwriter, playwright and presenter.
 My debut crime thriller Follow Me was named Amazon’s Rising Star Debut of the Month January 2016, longlisted for the Crime Writer’s Association Dagger in the Library 2016, and shortlisted for the Dead Good Reader Page Turner Award 2016.
 Follow Me has been optioned for TV production.
 Watch Me the second instalment in the Social Media Murder Series went straight into the UK paperback chart at number 15 in January 2017.
 Trust Me the third in the Social Media Series published to tens of Amazon five star reviews in June 2017.
 My memoir Confessions of a Fashionista is an Amazon Fashion Chart bestseller.

-The horror screenplay Lure, which I co-wrote with Cal Moriarty, placed third in the Los Angeles Independent Film Festival 2017.
+The feature horror screenplay Lure, which I co-wrote with Cal Moriarty won the First Scene Screenplay Festival 2017, placed third in the Los Angeles Independent Film Festival 2017 and is a quarterfinalist in the First Blood Screenwriting Contest.
 My debut play The Legacy enjoyed a sell-out run to rave reviews at The Hope Theatre, Islington in June 2015.
 The Daily Mail Online called The Legacy ‘witty, insightful and powerful ★★★★★’.
 And West End Wilma described it as ‘A fantastic debut ★★★★’.

 I guest appeared on CBS Reality’s real life crime series Written in Blood, which aired 24th September 2017 (in the U.K. Spring 2018 in the U.S.).
 I also appeared on the BBC Ouch’s Edinburgh Festival Stage in Tales of The Misunderstood, and hosted the book show Tales From Your Life on BBC 3 Counties in 2017.
 During 2015, I hosted and produced the current affairs radio show Outspoken on Radio Verulam.
 I also feature regularly as a panel guest on BBC 3 Counties, BBC Radio 4, and the BBC World Service, among others.
 I have given talks and masterclasses for many, including City University’s Crime Writing MA, Noirwich Crime Writing Festival, Camp Bestival, Panic! (in partnership with Create, the Barbican, Goldsmiths University and The Guardian), Meet a Mentor (in partnership with the Royal Society of Arts), Northwich Lit Fest, St Albans Lit Fest, BeaconLit, and the London College of Fashion.
 My journalist contributions include: The Guardian, Independent Magazine, The Daily Mail, Cosmopolitan, and Writing magazine.
 My satirical column Blonde’s Eye View appeared for a decade in The Wharf newspaper from 2003.
 (It is the longest running relationship I have in my life, apart from that with my parents).
 From 2009 to 2012 I wrote the popular anonymous column Confessions of a Fashionista for the Daily Mail Online.
 Deborah Arthurs, Femail Editor, the Daily Mail Online, says: ‘As an insider Angela gives a rare and fascinating insight into the murky world of the fashion industry.’